dominikrys/dominikrys.github.io/content/posts/disable-udp-checksum-validation/index.md

 To make the rule persistent across reboots, I'd recommend following the advice in [this short guide to `nftables`](https://wiki.nftables.org/wiki-nftables/index.php/Quick_reference-nftables_in_10_minutes).

-## Ignoring UDP checksums using socket options
+## Ignoring UDP Checksums Using Socket Options

 If you have the source code of the application that you want to send the packets with broken UDP checksums to, it may be possible by using socket options.
 To do so, the `SO_NO_CHECK` option would need to be declared with the UDP socket file descriptor, as described [here](https://linux-tips.com/t/how-to-disable-udp-checksum-control-in-kernel/362).